Introduction to the St Cuthbert’s Way

 This is your chance to make your way to the small town of Melrose, where your first night's accommodation awaits.
 If arriving by train Tweedbank Station is a short distance from Melrose and a transfer can be arranged.
 In the evening you will usually get a chance to meet the rest of your group as well as your guides at a local pub for a drink or two.

-This, our 4th day on the trail, is a gentle one and we again cover 12 miles.
-Today we pass St Cuthbert's Cave, where monks took St. Cuthbert’s body in 875AD as they fled from Viking raids on Lindisfarne.
-We will finish our day at Fenwick.
+This, our 5th day on the trail, is a gentle one and we again cover 12 miles/19 km and a total of 400m ascent.
+We will work our way through and out of Wooler to pick up trails through the farmland beyond.
+The path takes us through woodland and past the sandstone crags which split the lowlands and the Northumberland Coast.
+Today we pass St Cuthbert's Cave, where monks took St. Cuthbert’s body in 875AD as they fled from Viking raiders on Lindisfarne.
+Beyond the cave lies Kyloe Woods and the small village of Fenwick where we will finish our day’s walk.

 Accommodation Near Fenwick